-Furthering the Organizational Goals of our Founding Member, the Colorado Wildlife Heritage Foundation, by using innovation, Public Private Partnerships and non-traditional funding sources to address unresolved legacy water-related issues within Colorado and the Western US.
+Furthering the Organizational Goals of our Founding Member, the Colorado Wildlife Foundation, by using innovation, Public Private Partnerships and non-traditional funding sources to address unresolved legacy water and weather related issues within Colorado and the Western US.

 Western States Water Partnership is designed to fill the “Mission, Timing and Funding Gaps” that exist within local, county, state and federal agencies and that impede their ability to effectively address legacy water issues critical to Colorado and other Western States.